AleksanderRDL/P8-Aleks-Fork/Aleks-Sprint/range-objective-redesign.md

 fractions should therefore be treated as provisional scaffolding, not proof that the learned range model is solving the target task.

+### Long-Term Default Risks

+Some defaults are useful for stabilizing experiments but can also hide whether the model is learning the desired query-driven behavior:

+- high `mlqds_temporal_fraction`: preserves temporal coverage through a hardcoded evenly-spaced spine and leaves less budget for learned selection
+- nonzero `mlqds_diversity_bonus`: adds another algorithmic spacing prior on top of the temporal spine, which can make learned residual quality harder to isolate
+- per-trajectory rank scoring: makes scores easy to use for per-trajectory top-k simplification, but discards absolute score calibration across trajectories
+- mandatory per-trajectory budget and endpoint retention: protects every trajectory, but may conflict with a purely query-usefulness objective if many trajectories are irrelevant to likely range workloads
+- local/additive label modes: provide cheap supervision, but do not model retained-set interactions such as redundancy, ship-level coverage, or local shape preservation under a fixed budget
+- high audit/checkpoint cadence: gives better selection feedback, but can make iteration slow enough that fewer objective variants are tested

+These defaults should be separated into two categories in future benchmarks: stabilizing scaffolds and learned-quality controls.
+A model-quality claim should identify how much quality comes from the learned score fill after subtracting the temporal/random-fill baseline.

 ### Residual Fill Bottleneck

 The corrected `rangefix_*` queue has so far reinforced the residual-fill issue.